5 Fad Free Tips for Management Accountants

 1. Communicate in person

-This is number one because it’s the baseline of your role.
 Our community are good at asking questions.
 They don’t stop with a client’s business goals, instead, they dig digger into personal aspirations, family dynamics and more.
 You’ll get a great understanding of how you can help and what direction to take them in.
 Business owners come to you to learn – they’re specialists in their business, but not necessarily in their industry from a financial standpoint.
-This means you need to provide current and in-depth advice to them – that’s what they’re paying you for, after all.
+This means you need to provide current and in-depth advice to them.

 Spending a morning, or even a full day, with your clients when you first meet them is going to show you how they run their business day-to-day.
 We hear that this insight is priceless.
 It is too easy to hide in your office with their spreadsheets, surfacing only for coffee and a spot of lunch.
 You’ve got to get yourself out there and show your face, this approach shows you’re willing to help by observing and coming from a place on-the-ground knowledge.
 It’s an active demonstration that you’re actually invested in their success but, more importantly, it will allow you to do your job better.

 We spoke to Illumin8 Accountants, based in Australia, recently, and the firm’s owner Andrew told us he spends a day with each client to really drill down into what their business needs.